itsak0702/login-and-signup-using-java-servlet/README.md

 # login-and-signup-using-java-servlet
-the code is design for signup user and login user only
+the code is designed for signup users and login users only